 Now that we have covered all the key skills you need to hone, let’s talk about the next steps of becoming a Bartender.
 Learning about mixology and other working behind the bars will help you meet the requirements for available positions in the city, but you have to present yourself effectively to potential employers.
 To do this, you’ll need two things:

-• Resume – Every job candidate needs a resume.
-Fill in information about your previous employment and add key resume skills for Bartenders you possess.
+- Resume – Every job candidate needs a resume.
+That being said, make a good Bartending resume and add key resume skills for Bartenders you possess.

 Once your application materials are ready, you can start looking for your first job in the role and kick off your bartending career.